-9.43 The minimum flow temperature of water leaving the calorifier/water heater should be 60°C at all times, and 55°C at the supply to the furthermost draw-off point in the circulating system.
-The minimum water temperature of all return legs to the calorifier/water heater should be 50°C.

-Note 11: A minimum of 55°C may be required for the operation of suitable mixing devices required to provide 'safe' hot water at the upper limit of the recommended range.

-- 9.44 To achieve the required circulating temperatures, it will be necessary to provide some form of regulation to balance the flow to individual pipe branches serving groups of draw-off points, for example each washroom/toilet and en-suite facility etc. - 9.45 The means of balancing the hot water circulation can be achieved by either manual or thermostatic regulating valves installed in the return.
+- 9.43 The minimum flow temperature of water leaving the calorifier/water heater should be 60°C at all times, and 55°C at the supply to the furthermost draw-off point in the circulating system.
+The minimum water temperature of all return legs to the calorifier/water heater should be 50°C. - Note 14: A minimum of 55°C may be required for the operation of suitable mixing devices required to provide 'safe' hot water at the upper limit of the recommended range. - 9.44 To achieve the required circulating temperatures, it will be necessary to provide some form of regulation to balance the flow to individual pipe branches serving groups of draw-off points, for example each washroom/toilet and en-suite facility etc. - 9.45 The means of balancing the hot water circulation can be achieved by either manual or thermostatic regulating valves installed in the return.
 There should be means of isolation, both upstream and downstream.
 Adequate access for servicing is also essential.

 - 9.46 In ward accommodation where en-suite facilities are provided, it is recommended that the hot water circulation be extended to draw-off points in series, for example the supply to a basin, bath and/or shower should be run as one circuit (see Figure 3). - 9.47 The operating pressures for both hot and cold water at draw-off points should be the same. - 9.48 The domestic hot water system must not be used for heating purposes.
 This includes all radiators, towel rails, heated bedpan racks etc, whatever the pipework configuration. - 9.49 Particular attention should be given to ensuring that pipework containing blended water is kept to the minimum.
-Generally, the downstream dead-leg should not exceed 2m, and the complete length of the spur without circulation should not exceed 3m.
-The length is measured from the centre line of the circulation pipework to the point of discharge along the centre line of the pipework.
 The same restriction applies to "communal" blending, that is, where more than one outlet is served by one device.
-Central blending systems should not be used, since the length of distribution pipework containing water in the temperature range that supports Legionella growth would far exceed these maximum permissible lengths.
+Central blending systems should not be used, since the length of distribution pipework containing water in the temperature range that supports Legionella growth would be excessive.
+Generally, the complete length of spurs without circulation should be as kept to a minimum with circulation pipework taken right up to the point of use.
+Redundant branches and dead-legs within existing installations should be removed, including replacing tee-pieces on the circulating and main distribution pipework with straight couplings to avoid spurs containing stagnant, non-circulating water.
+A typical configuration of pipework to sanitary fittings is shown in Figure 3.